Risks posed by algal blooms?

 Flow cytometry is a laboratory technique that uses lasers to detect and measure physical and chemical properties of cells and particles.

 Our use of flow cytometry provides a much-needed, rapid, more sensitive and cost-effective way of counting algal cells in water samples than the traditional microscopy approaches.
 Our method is able to categorise phytoplankton into ten different types, including diatoms, chlorophytes, cryptophytes and cyanobacteria (blue-green algae).
-These advantages can allow higher frequency monitoring than has previously been possible.
+These advances can allow higher frequency monitoring than has previously been possible.

 Images of the types of algae taken by the UKCEH flow cytometer